lilt/lilt-python/docs/ProjectsApi.md

 Retrieve a Project

 Retrieves one or more projects, including the documents associated with each project.
-Retrieving a project is the most efficient way to retrieve a single project or a list of all available projects.
-To retrieve a specific project, specify the `id` request parameter.
+Retrieving a project is the most efficient way to retrieve a single project, multiple projects or a list of all available projects.
+To retrieve a specific project, specify the `id` request parameter or you can retrieve multiple projects by adding comma (,) between ids eg. `?id=1234,5678`.
 To retrieve all projects, omit the `id` request parameter.
 To limit the retrieved projects to those with a particular source language or target language, specify the corresponding ISO 639-1 language codes in the `srclang` and `trglang` request parameters, respectively.

 ### Example